Sofia-fatibene/Protocol-Challenge/README.md

 ## Communication
 - Three flags
+-More flags could be raised at once
 - One flag is black, other two are different bright colours
+- When a flag is risen the action si intiated and when it's lowered the function ends

 ## Flags
 - Black flag represent the darkened pixels on the grid